-The Arizona Developmental Disabilities Planning Council awarded $944,301 in grant dollars to various agencies and organizations during FY2017.
+The Arizona Developmental Disabilities Planning Council awarded $1,118,487 in grant dollars for programs and operations at various agencies and organizations during FY2018.
 Each funded project is geared to fulfill the Council's goals of promoting self-advocacy, meaningful employment and advancing opportunities for people with disabilities to be fully included in their communities.
 For more information on our grants process, contact the Contracts Manager at [email protected] or by phone at (602) 542-8976.

 Speaking up on the Navajo Nation